koolkusum/Systems-Programming/README.md

 \
 *Things I could have done better*: Start the assignment earlier!
 This is assignment is a pain in the ass and is slightly broken with bandaid fixes.
 I will come back to it with better fixes.

+## **PA3 -- Tic-Tact_Toe On-Line**
+Implementing a tic-tac-toe game to run on different clients given a domain and port number.\
+\
+*Things I could have done better*: Implement multithreading to its entirety.
+The assignment was cut short due to the strike.